-The United States Marine Corp took possession of one of an anticipated 200 CH-53k King Stallion heavy lift helicopters last week.
+The United States Marine Corps took possession of one of an anticipated 200 CH-53k King Stallion heavy-lift helicopters last week.
 The 53K heavy-lift helicopter is said to have the capacity to lift three times as much as the previous version the CH-53E Super Stallion helicopter.
 The 53E, developed by Lockheed Martin’s Sikorsky, was initially put into service in 1981.

 Schultz, a former CH-53 pilot himself, additionally said, “With 18 additional aircraft in various stages of production already, the entire Sikorsky team, in partnership with our suppliers, is looking forward to additional deliveries to delight our customer.”

-Initial reports have indicated that this particular CH-53K heavy lift helicopter will be will first be put through a Supportability Test Plan at the Marine Corps Air Station New River in Jacksonville, North Carolina.
-The test plan will further indicate to officials the helicopter’s functionality, sustainment and will determine what type maintenance procedures will be necessary to provide sufficient upkeep on the helicopter.
-These type of assessments are used to determine the readiness in flight capability for when the CH-53k King Stallion helicopter actually enters into service for the USMC.
+Initial reports have indicated that this particular CH-53K heavy-lift helicopter will be will first be put through a Supportability Test Plan at the Marine Corps Air Station New River in Jacksonville, North Carolina.
+The test plan will further indicate to officials the helicopter’s functionality, sustainment and will determine what type of maintenance procedures will be necessary to provide sufficient upkeep on the helicopter.
+These type of assessments are used to determine the readiness in-flight capability for when the CH-53k King Stallion helicopter enters into service for the USMC.